 Associate Degree Transfer.
 ULV awards full transfer credit for courses completed as part of associate degrees earned at regionally accredited California colleges before matriculation at the University.
 Credit is awarded for all courses in the degree, although only appropriate courses in which a grade of C- or better was received can be applied toward general education or major requirements.
-(See General Education Transfer Policy, next page.)
+Students with an associate degree are not guaranteed completion of ULV's General Education Area requirements.
+(See General Education Transfer Policy below.)